Coolidge Reservation

 Coolidge Reservation is a nature reserve located in Manchester-by-the-Sea, Massachusetts.
 The property is owned by The Trustees of Reservations.

 History

 The reservation is located on Coolidge Point, a peninsula once owned by—and named for—the Coolidge family.
-The reservation property includes the former site of the Coolidge's "Marble Palace", a Georgian-style mansion designed in 1902 by Charles McKim.
-Although the mansion no longer stands, the home's grounds are preserved as the "Ocean Lawn".
+The reservation property includes the former site of the Coolidge's "Marble Palace", a Georgian-style mansion designed in 1902 by Charles McKim for T. Jefferson Coolidge, who was a great-grandson of Thomas Jefferson.
+Although the mansion was demolished in 1958, the home's grounds are preserved as the "Ocean Lawn".

+42 acres of land was donated to The Trustees by the Coolidge family in 1990 and 1991.
 The reservation was established in 1992.